cyberark/conjur-authn-k8s-client/CONTRIBUTING.md

 ![DebugFlow](dev/DebugFlow.png)

-For development porupuses you may want to debug your code on K8S pod.
+For development purposes you may want to debug your code on K8S pod.
 There are the steps to do it:

 1. Make sure `delve` installed
    `brew install delve`